-- ii.
-Interpretation and Use: Schools' ability to engage and retain students, particularly in high schools, is critical to student success.
-Research clearly indicates that students who drop out of school are much less likely to graduate from high school or otherwise succeed.
-Higher than average dropout rates should be interpreted as a need for additional support at the student and school level. - iii.
-Standard: The district will report school-level dropout data along with district and state averages (where available and comparable) for context.
+- i.
+Definition: The stabilization rate is defined as the percentage of students who enroll in an Options school that remain enrolled in any CPS school at the close of the school year or who graduate. - ii.
+Interpretation and Use: Continuous school engagement is critical to student success.
+Research clearly indicates that students who drop out of school are much less likely to graduate from high school or otherwise succeed even after reengagement into school.
+Due to the increased challenges that Options Students experience as compared to their traditional school counterparts, they are often highly mobile.
+In the event that an Options School is not able to meet a student's specific needs, it is critical for the school to help the student identify a good fit school if they decide to transfer.
+Lower than average stabilization rates should be interpreted as a need for additional support at the student and school level. - iii.
+Standard: The district will report school-level stabilization data along with Options school averages (where available and comparable) for context.